 Interdisciplinary collaboration leads to the generation of new scientific ideas and approaches, the creation of novel and cutting-edge artistic projects, and innovation within and between fields.
-In the context of our academic campus, projects which result from interdisciplinary collaboration impact the mindsets and working methods of both current practitioners at the top of their fields – our faculty, staff, and guest residents – and the future generation of creative professionals and industry leaders – our students.
-We believe the expanded point of view and lived experience which interdisciplinary projects provide leads to an invaluable skill set applicable at all levels of a diverse array of academic and career pathways.
+In the context of our academic campus, projects which result from interdisciplinary collaboration impact the mindsets and working methods of both current practitioners at the top of their fields—our faculty, staff, and guest residents—and the future generation of creative professionals and industry leaders: our students.
+We believe the expanded point of view and lived experience that interdisciplinary projects provide leads to an invaluable skill set applicable at all levels of a diverse array of academic and career pathways.

 STEAM on & beyond campus

-Projects are supported by the broad array of resources that are available at the Institute, including vast knowledge and a wide range of technological capabilities, especially those that can be used to produce creative work.
+Projects are additionally supported by the broad array of resources that are available at the Institute, including vast knowledge and a wide range of technological capabilities, especially those that can be used to produce creative work.
 STEAMplant projects produce work that can be exhibited or shared publicly on or off Pratt’s campus, and communicated to a targeted audience through organized events, social media, and our mailing list.

 STEAMplant is generously supported by the Sirovich family.